binarynonsense/bn-blog/_posts/2016-06-29-micro-review-alan-wake-pc.md

 - game-reviews
 ---

-<p>An amazing game, the combat is a little repetitive but it adds the necessary tension to the great atmosphere created by the excellent visual and sound design.</p>
+<p>An amazing game, the combat is a little repetitive but it adds the necessary tension to complement the great atmosphere created by the excellent visual and sound design.</p>

 ![screenshot]({{ site.baseurl }}/images/posts/alanwake_01.jpg)